Dominik-developer/BaseFrame_CSS_library/README.md

-# BaseFrame CSS library version: v0.1.0 pre-release
+# BaseFrame CSS library version: v1.0.0 first release

 BaseFrame is a simple CSS library created to help build projects in school.